These are the best water distillers, based on technology, distillation speed, efficiency, and affordability.

 Cleaning your distiller

-To clean your distiller, first remove the lid and soak it in warm water with added vinegar or lemon juice.
-Wipe down the lid with a clean cloth and set it to the side.
+- Remove the lid and soak it in warm water with vinegar or lemon juice.
+Wipe down the lid with a clean cloth and set it aside

 Changing your filters

 Over time, your distiller’s activated carbon filters will become clogged with sediment and impurities.

 If you distill one batch of water per day, the carbon filter should last for roughly four weeks.
 Make sure to replace the filter on time to prevent bacteria buildup in the filter media and decontamination of your water.

 You can buy replacement filters online.
 Look out for discount deals on bulk-buying your filters.

 Is distilled water safe for babies?